mapattacker/cheatsheets/sphinx.md

   * Define max depth to display based on headers === & ----
   * Add in additional pages (.rst files) using the file name
   * Add auto-numbering if necessary
+  * Possible to hide it on main page

 ```
 .. toctree::
    :maxdepth: 1
    :caption: Contents
+   :hidden:
    :numbered:

    page 1